AveryData/AveryData.github.io/_learning/marketing.md

 - Device/OS
 - Region

+Low click through rates.

+You always want to advertise on a website that involves on what you are itnerested in.

+The top isn't the best place to have them.
+Research shows right at the folder.

+Taking all senses and using them in copy typically peform better.

+It's always goodto keep them interactive and excited.

+### Dynamic Creative Optimization:
+You can put the home team on the helmets for the NFL ad.

+### Contextual Ads
+This is when a display ad matches the text within the website.

 ### Search Engine Marketing
 Accounts for half of revenue of digital advertising spending.
 Bing, Google, Yahoo, Baidu are some examples.